+Positron mission tomography (PET).
 All subjects underwent PET procedures on the same scanning equipment in the same location.
-Each participant received A β and p-Tau PET imaging measured by C-Pittsburgh Compound B([11 C]-PiB) and [18 F]-FTP (Avid Radiopharmaceuticals), synthesized and administered onsite.
-[11 C]-PiB imaging was acquired in dynamic mode with an injection of 15mCi (555 MBq) intravenous bolus and [18 F]-FTP was measured 75 min after a 10mCi (370 MBq) bolus injection for a duration of 30 min.
-Prior to each PET scan, a low-dose X-ray CT scan was performed for attenuation correction.
+Each participant received $A\beta$ and p-Tau PET imaging measured by C-Pittsburgh Compound B([11 C]-PiB) and [18 F]-FTP (Avid Radiopharmaceuticals), synthesized and administered onsite.
+[11 C]-PiB imaging was acquired in dynamic mode with an injection of 15mCi (555 MBq) intravenous bolus, and [18 F]-FTP was measured 75 min after a 10mCi (370 MBq) bolus injection for a duration of 30 min.

+Prior to each PET scan, a low-dose X-ray computed tomography (CT) scan was performed for attenuation correction.
 Each PET scan used the full width at half maximum (FWHM) spatial resolution, measured at the center of the axial field of view (radial position = 1 cm), was 4.3 mm and 5.1 mm in transverse and axial directions, respectively.

 PET data were reconstructed using a validated 3D time-of-flight iterative reconstruction algorithm with five iterations and 16 subsets while applying corrections for scatter, attenuation, deadtime, random coincident events, and scanner normalization.
-Final reconstructed images contained voxel dimensions of 256 × 256 × 89 and voxel sizes of 1.173 × 1.17 × 2.8mm.
+Final reconstructed images contained voxel dimensions of $256 \times 256 \times 89$ and voxel sizes of $1.173 \times 1.17 \times 2.8$ mm.

-Image processing and analysis

-PET data processing was performed using Matlab software,19 based on code and function from SPM1220 and FSL21 software packages.
-MRI images were processed and manually edited on Freesurfer (FSv6.0).22 All MRI and PET images were registered into the standard Montreal Neurological Institute (MNI) space as previously described.23 The PET images were motion-corrected and rigidly co-registered to the structural MRI image, transformed into the MNI space using a 12-parameter affine transformation followed by nonlinear warping.
-The transformation matrices were combined and applied inversely on MNI, Harvard-Oxford atlases (available in FSL), and Freesurfer regions to warp the regions of interest (ROIs) into the native PET images for extraction of radioactivity time-activity curves.
+Image processing and analysis.
+PET data processing was performed using Matlab software, 19 based on code and function from SPM1220 and FSL21 software packages.
+The MRI images were processed and manually edited on FreeSurfer (FSv6.0).22 All MRI and PET images were registered into the standard Montreal Neurological Institute (MNI) space as described previously.23

+The PET images were motion-corrected and rigidly co-registered to the structural MRI image, transformed into the MNI space using a 12-parameter affine transformation followed by nonlinear warping.
+The transformation matrices were combined and applied inversely on MNI, Harvard-Oxford atlases (available in FSL), and FreeSurfer regions to warp the regions of interest (ROI; Supplementary Table S1) into the native PET images for extraction of radioactivity time-activity curves.

-PiB and FTP retentions were expressed by distribution volume ratios (DVR) and 80-100 min standardized uptake value ratios (SUVR) respectively with the cerebellar grey matter as reference. ^{23,24} Subjects were defined as Aβ positive if the PiB DVR global Aβ burden in a large neocortical aggregate (FreeSurfer-derived "FLR" regions composed of frontal, lateral parietal and temporal, and retrospenial regions) was ≥1.2.
-25 SUVR maps generated for FTP for ASF players and controls are shown in eFigure 1.
-The ROIs surveyed were bilateral superior frontal, bilateral medial temporal, and left parietal from the MNI and Harvard-Oxford atlases to compare to published findings.
-6 We additionally utilized Freesurfer parcellation results to examine more precisely brain regions from the medial temporal cortex known to be involved in AD and CTE-NC, 26 such as the entorhinal cortex, ^{27,28} hippocampus, 29 parahippocampus, and amygdala 30 (eTable 1).
+The PiB and FTP retentions were expressed by distribution volume ratios (DVR) and 80-100 min standardized uptake value ratios (SUVR), respectively, with the cerebellar grey matter as reference. ^{23,24} Subjects were defined as $A\beta$ positive if the PiB DVR global $A\beta$ burden in a large neocortical aggregate (FreeSurfer-derived "FLR" regions composed of frontal, lateral parietal and temporal, and retrospenial regions) was ≥ 1.2 .

+The ROIs surveyed were bilateral superior frontal, bilateral medial temporal, and left parietal from the MNI and Harvard-Oxford atlases to compare with published findings.
+We additionally utilized FreeSurfer parcellation results to examine more precisely brain regions from the medial temporal cortex known to be involved in AD and CTE-NC, such as the entorhinal cortex, hippocampus, and amygdala.
 We calculated correlations between choroid plexus and hippocampal FTP uptake separately in Black and white players to explore evidence of potential off-target neuromelanin FTP binding.